 In addition, each student has their very own Rotman Commerce Academic Advisor, who is assigned to you based on your last name:

-- Students with last name starting with A to J can contact April Hoy
+- Students with last names starting with A to D can contact Carrie Smeenk

-- Students with last name starting with K to R can contact Rob Michaud
+- Students with last names starting with L to O can contact Rob Michaud

 - Students with last name starting with S to Z can contact Tricia Patel